 Medicare is often considered the cleanest external dataset available because it is drawn from a single payer source and the process is standardized across all collection points.
 The streamlined, standardized nature reduces the need for follow-up cleaning in order to effectively harness the data.
 The re-organization and modeling required with APCD, and the costs associated with those extra steps, do not apply with Medicare data.

 Medicare provides claims data (i.e., data generated by billing) for all Medicare patients across a wide variety of care settings including outpatient, inpatient, skilled nursing facility, hospice, home health agency, and more.
 In addition, Medicare data can be linked to a variety of other datasets using unique patient identifier numbers.

-Stratasan’s tool for planning and tracking a physician relations strategy, mapping service line opportunities, and accurately measuring inbound and outbound patient trends is Physician Pathway.
+Stratasan’s tool for planning and tracking a physician relations strategy, mapping service line opportunities, and accurately measuring inbound and outbound patient trends is Physician Patterns.

-The Physician Pathway tool provides information that recruiters, physician liaisons, and business development professionals can use to have more informed conversations with their physicians, thereby building and strengthening those relationships.
-Stratasan chose Medicare Data when building Physician Pathway because of the cost savings that would be passed on to users and the trustworthy market overview this dataset provides.
+The Physician Patterns tool provides information that recruiters, physician liaisons, and business development professionals can use to have more informed conversations with their physicians, thereby building and strengthening those relationships.
+Stratasan chose Medicare Data when building Physician Patterns because of the cost savings that would be passed on to users and the trustworthy market overview this dataset provides.

 Article by Tony Camarata, Product Manager for Stratasan.